Belgian Pro League: Competition format and naming

+Due to the redesign of the UEFA competitions and the extra burden on the football season calendar (4 extra matchdays for clubs in Europe), there was a need to reduce the number of matches in the Belgian League.
+Despite the playoff format being very successful with added excitement and decisions often at the very end of the season, the clubs could not agree on a format with fewer teams or altered playoffs and hence it was decided end of February 2025 to return to a system without playoffs from the 2026–27 season onwards, while expanding the top division from 16 to 18 teams.

 Matches are usually played on Saturdays at 20.00; however, some matchdays are played on Wednesdays.
 Furthermore, in recent years, some games are played on Fridays or during the weekend at different times (e.g., Saturday at 18.00 or Sunday at 13.00 or 20.00), as decided by the owner of television rights.
 Each team playing the Pro League must have been granted the Belgian professional football license guaranteeing the club has no excessive debts, has a secure stadium, etc. This was introduced in the 2001–02 season to decrease the number of teams in the division and ensure a higher level of professionalism in the clubs playing in the top flight of Belgian football.
 Originally, clubs that could not get the license were supposed not to be replaced (and sent to the third division).
 However, it is still not effective as, for example, KSK Beveren finished 18th (last) in 2001–2002, but was saved as KSC Eendracht Aalst (17th) and RWD Molenbeek (10th) were refused their license.